ayalkaabia/AskDB-Backend/UCdiagram.md

-User story and use case diagram
+User story and use case diagram:

 PlantUML code:
 @startuml
 left to right direction